 Listen to this article:

 Even with the best intentions to exclusively breastfeed, many women find themselves at one point or another, either needing or wanting to supplement with formula milk.
 In fact, worldwide, only 40% of all infants under the age of six months are exclusively breastfed.
-That means the other 60% are supplementing breastfeeding with formula or exclusively formula feeding.
+That means the other 60% are supplementing using breast milk and formula or exclusively formula feeding.

 Some women choose to do this type of combination feeding from the very beginning.
 In contrast, others start with exclusive breastfeeding and then find themselves needing to use a supplemental formula for various reasons.